Knitting Stitches for Beginners by Janice Jones |Updated 09-25-2023

 Are you just getting started and think all of these knitting stitches for beginners look too difficult to tackle?
 Think again.
-I've put together a collection of stitches that use variations of the knit and purl stitches.
+There are many stitches that easy even for beginners.
+But before I share these easy stitches, I want to take a look at all knitting stitches and classify them by difficulty level.

 Each variation creates a different texture and once you master a few of these, then you can create your own patterns for projects personal to you.